Aaaah Thailand… The land of smiles. Isn’t it?

 - This also means no toilet paper when you go.
 Use the ‘bum gun’.

 - Because it’s so humid, congested and mainly commercial, the air pollution is quite bad.
-If you have a weak immune system like myself..
-And asthma… And allergies, it’s not pleasant.
-Yeah… I clearly didn’t think about this before I moved.
+If you have a weak immune system like myself.. and asthma… and allergies, it’s not pleasant.
+I didn’t even think about this before I moved.

 - The change of season flu when it’s humid though!
 The kids were sick at school, making the teachers sick.
 At one stage there was bird flu, hand, foot and mouth disease…I couldn’t keep up.
-Maybe I’m a hypochondriac but I feared for my life at one stage.
+Maybe I’m a hypochondriac but I feared for my life at one stage and went to hospital twice with numerous antibiotics.

 - I lost about 11 kilo’s due to rice and noodles, chilli on everything and a lot of walking in the humidity!
 Not a bad thing, but when people are not recognising your stick-thin self, especially with those dark sunken eyes, it’s a problem.